dcervenkov/dst-rho-ana/README.md

 ### DSRhoYield
 This program performs a 1D Mbc fit to extract signal yield from data.
 It first fixes signal, self-cross-feed and background shapes and some ratios from generic MC.
 We introduce a smearing parameter when fitting data to account for MC vs. data differences in Mbc resolution

+### panther2TTree
+A tool to convert `hbook` files to `ROOT` files.
+It's a one to one conversion, ntuple field names are preserved.

+### printTree
+Allows you to print the decay tree of chosen event(s) in a human-friendly format.